Subin-Vidhu/Subin-Vidhu.github.io/README.md

 # 🌟 About Me 🚀

 I am Subin S, a passionate **ML Engineer** based in Kerala, India 🇮🇳.
-With a **B.Tech in ECE** from KTU University 🎓, I've honed my skills in Python, TensorFlow, and Segmentation models over two and a half years.
+With a **B.Tech in ECE** from KTU University 🎓, I've honed my skills in Python, TensorFlow, and Segmentation models over three years.
 I've worked at **Aramis Imaging LLP** as an **AI Developer/ML Engineer** and at **ICT Academy of Kerala** as a **Data Science Analyst**.
 I excel in crafting robust AI solutions for medical imaging and disease diagnosis.
 Let's connect on [LinkedIn](https://www.linkedin.com/in/subinvidhu/) 👋!

 ## 🛠️ Projects